Causes of Brain Cancer: An Introduction

-While risk factors are not causes of brain cancer, studies have found a number of factors that may increase a person's risk of developing it.
+While risk factors are not causes of the condition, studies have found a number of factors that may increase a person's risk of developing it.
 Specific risk factors for developing a primary brain tumor include:

 - Being male